PranjalAgni/photosai/README.md

 2.  **Face Detection**: The application continuously scans the video feed for a face.
 3.  **Login Activation**: Once a face is clearly detected in the frame, the "Login" button becomes enabled.
 4.  **Image Capture**: When the user clicks the "Login" button, the current frame from the video feed is captured from the canvas.
+5. We match the face vector with the embeddings stored in server and send back matching photos

 This project serves as a foundation for building more complex face recognition and authentication systems.